fenago/data-analysis-scala/Lab_1.md

 jon: Person = Person(Jon,Doe,21)
 ```

-In the preceding example, we have defined a Scala case class
-called `Person` with three attributes, namely
-`fname`, `lname`, and `age`.
-We created an
-instance, `jon`, of the `Person` class without using
-the new keyword.
-Also, note that the `jon` object\'s
-attributes are printed out in a easy-to-use form.
-There are several such
-convenient features associated with Scala case classes that are
-extremely beneficial for programmers in general, particularly someone
-who deals with data.

 Let\'s look at another convenient feature of Scala case classes, namely
 the `copy `object.
 We\'ll copy a Scala `case` class